 - Secondary Choir: open to all Grade 7-10s, practising popular music and musical theatre once a week at lunchtime.
 This choir performs at Eisteddfod, assemblies, regular concerts for parents and friends and on request for other events.

-In addition, every student from Grade 5-10 forms a mass choir for our annual speech night.
+In addition, every student from Year 4 to 10 forms a mass choir for our annual Celebration Evening.

 We’re delighted that more and more of our students are realising that music can be a part of their lives and make a positive difference in so many ways.
 Those choosing music as an ‘elective’ has doubled in the last 2 years.